-If you are reading this it means you've made it to Day 3 of the #31habits series!
+If you are reading this it means you’ve made it to Day 3 of the #31habitschallenge series!
 Good for you!
-I hope you are smiling today because that's going to make you feel better if you keep doing it!
+I hope you are smiling today because that’s going to make you feel better if you keep doing it!
+(Make sure you sign up for the daily emails!)

 Habit #3 is something that I think many of us need to practice.
 I am guilty of this because I truly love to work.
 There’s nothing wrong with being productive and working, but there’s a time for it and there should be a time for rest.